Laboratory tests for building materials

 Read more

-ICP-MS analysis of geological samples (aqua regia digestion)
+Elemental analysis of geological sample with ICP-MS (aqua regia digestion)

 ICP-MS elemental analysis for geological samples (rocks, ore, mining samples) with aqua regia digestion.
-The analysis includes the following elements: Ag, Al, As, Au, B, Ba, Be, Bi, Ca, Cd, Ce, Co, Cr, Cs, Cu, Fe, Ga, Ge, Hf, Hg, In, K, La, Li, Mg, Mn, Mo, Na, Nb, Ni, P, Pb, Pd, Pt, Rb, Re, S, Sb, Sc, Se, Sn, Sr, Ta, Te, Th, Ti, Tl, U, V, W, Y, Zn and Zr.
-The following rare earth elements (REE) are also included: Dy, Er, Eu, Gd, Ho, Lu, Nd, Pr, Sm, Tb, Tm, and Yb.
+The analysis includes the following elements: Ag, Al, As, Au, B, Ba, Be, Bi, Ca, Cd, Ce, Co, Cr, Cs, Cu, Fe, Ga, Ge, Hf, Hg, In, K, La, Li, Mg, Mn, Mo, Na, Nb, Ni, P, Pb, Rb, Re, S, Sb, Sc, Se, Sn, Sr, Ta, Te, Th, Ti, Tl, U, V, W, Y, Zn, and Zr.
 Gold determinations by this method are semi-quantitative due to the small sample weight used.
 The price does not include pretreatment, such as crushing or sieving.
-Shipping included up to 5 kg total weight, extra cost for larger shipments.
+Shipping is included up to 5 kg total weight; extra cost for larger shipments.
+Please note that we may be unable to offer these tests for small one-off projects involving just a few samples.

 Read more